Chiark-Collective/Pointcept/report/main.typ

 16 points in their local attention windows due to computational constraints.
 The efficient serialization approach enables this dramatic expansion of the receptive field.

-#figure(
-  image("figs/lib_inference1.png", width: 110%),
-  caption: [Library test scene inference (panoramic).],
-  outlined: false,
-  placement: none,
-  gap: 1em,
-) <lib_inf1>

 === Receptive Field and Multi-Scale Processing

 The network processes point clouds at multiple scales through its U-Net structure.
-At each encoder stage, grid pooling downsamples the points by a factor of 2, effectively doubling the spatial extent that each point represents.
+At each encoder stage, grid pooling downsamples the points by a factor of 2, effectively doubling the receptive field.
 Combined with the large 1024-point patches, this means that deeper layers in the network can view increasingly large spatial contexts.

 This multi-scale approach works in concert with the serialization strategy.
 While serialization might